danielprofili/danielprofili.github.io/research.md

 achieved is called the *order* of the root, and this is equal to the difference in neighboring slopes at each root point.

+The last line prints the Newton polytope of the original polynomial.
+If you look closely, you'll see that the slopes of the edges of the polytope are inverses of the slopes of the tropical curve---put precisely, the tropical curve can be identified with the *normal fan* of the polytope.
+Here is where the connection between tropical geometry and resultants shines through: it is much easier to deal with minima and sums than it is to deal with multiplication, addition, and exponentiation, so if we can think about tropical curves, we might be able to speed up resultant computations and avoid Groebner basis calculations altogether.

+This connection forms the basis of this project.
+My co-advisor Dr. Josephine Yu [proved](https://arxiv.org/pdf/1109.2368v1.pdf) that the tropical resultant of a set of polynomials can be computed in polynomial time, which is a huge improvement over the exponential running time of Buchberger's algorithm for computing Groebner bases.
+Thus, if we can come up with ways to cleverly manipulate tropical resultants, it may be possible to deduce properties of the resultant polynomial with much less computational effort.

 # Sampling of strong orientations